ACC-700: Introduction to the MSc ACC Program

 Short introduction to the MSc ACC Program.

-- Teacher: Csaba Dioszeghy
+- MSc Program Director: Csaba Dioszeghy

 Short introduction to the MSc ACC Program.